top of page

 Mark-making area

-This area is designed for children to explore creative materials independently such as pens, dabbers, pencils, water colours, crayons, and chalks etc.
+This area is designed for children to explore creative materials independently such as pens, dabbers, pencils, water colours and crayons etc.

 Here are some tips for supporting your child's mark-making (and early handwriting) at home.